Global Change Fellowships

 Caleb O'Brien

 Caleb recieved a fellowship for the spring 2023 semsester.
-For his doctoral research, Caleb is working on an Advancing Informal STEM Learning (AISL) Research in Service to Practice project that tracks how eight communities across the United State are grappling with the complex challenges of adapting to climate change.
+For his doctoral research, Caleb worked on an Advancing Informal STEM Learning (AISL) Research in Service to Practice project that tracked how eight communities across the United State grappled with the complex challenges of adapting to climate change.
 He is deeply interested in the linkages among science, society and the environment and in the ways communication can enhance or corrode those connections.

 Advised by Dr. Marc Stern